 "Don't let the dragon hit you on the way out"Princeless

 is an Eisner award-nominated comic book series written by Jeremy Whitley and drawn by M. Goodwin.
-Set in a relatively standard fairy tale setting, the series stars Adrienne, a young princess who decides that she'd like to be a rescuer rather than a typical Damsel in Distress
+Set in a relatively standard fairy tale setting, the series stars Adrienne, a young black princess who has, since childhood, thought that the tradition of sticking princesses in towers to be rescued is stupid.
+She especially hates that the princesses are all helpless and can't help themselves.
+Adrienne swears she will never be one of those pitiful princesses stuck in a tower to wait for some guy to "deserve" being her husband by slaying a dragon.

 .
-Escaping from the tower where she is being held prisoner with the aide of the dragon that was guarding her, Adrienne sets out to rescue her sisters from the prisons they are being held in.
+Escaping from the tower where she is being held prisoner with the aid of the dragon that was guarding her, and donning armor left over from the dead previous suitors, Adrienne sets out to rescue her sisters from the prisons they are being held in.

 This comic provides examples of:

-- Action Girl: Adrienne, who busts out of her castle prison by befriending the dragon who's supposed to be guarding her, mind and her sidekick, Bedelia.
+- Action Girl: Adrienne, who busts out of her castle prison by befriending the dragon who's supposed to be guarding her, mind you, her sidekick, Bedelia, and Princess Raven.

-- The Alcoholic: Bedelia's dad, confirmed at the end of "The Smiths" to the point that her mother was planning on leaving with Bedelia to get away from him.
+- The Alcoholic: Bedelia's dad, confirmed at the end of "The Smiths", to the point that her mother was planning on leaving with Bedelia to get away from him.
+He spends most of his time in the pub nowadays and hasn't made armor in years.

 - Archnemesis Dad: Adrienne's dad will likely evolve into this, though he doesn't yet know that she broke herself out, and Adrienne at least considers him the Final Boss of her quest.